Chalarangelo/30-seconds-of-code/README.md

 Reduces a given Array-like into a value hash (keyed data store).

-Given an Iterable or Array-like structure, call `Array.prototype.prototype.reduce.call()` on the provided object to step over it and return an Object, keyed by the reference value.
+Given an Iterable or Array-like structure, call `Array.prototype.reduce.call()` on the provided object to step over it and return an Object, keyed by the reference value.

 ```js
 const toHash = (object, key) =>